Can My Seborrheic Keratosis Be Removed?

 What is Seborrheic Keratosis?

-Seborrheic keratosis is a common skin condition that is most prevalent in older adults.
+Seborrheic keratosis is a common skin condition most prevalent in older adults.
 Sometimes resembling moles or warts, these non-cancerous growths may look like they’ve been “pasted on” the skin.
 The growths can vary in color from tan to dark brown.
 They most often appear on the back or chest, though they can appear on other parts of the body.

 Seborrheic keratosis is generally harmless, but the growths can cause concern due to their appearance or if they become irritated.